Categories

 Through actions at the 1815 Congress of Vienna after the fall of Napoleon, this area of Croatia was absorbed into the Austrian Empire and later the combined empire jointly administered with Hungary.
 The primary local industries were woodworking and furniture-making.
 As Anton grew towards adulthood that would be his likely future if the Austrian army didn’t call first.

-Five thousand five hundred miles west, baby Lulu’s prospects seemed bright.
+Over 5,000 miles west, baby Lulu’s prospects seemed bright.
 The Brown family was well respected and her mother, Jennie Brown at age 17, was noted as “one of our most attractive young ladies.”
 Walla Walla, with a population of 3,500 was the largest city in Washington Territory.
 Lulu’s father, William Shircliff had recently returned from expeditionary explorations in Alaska, then secured the respected paymaster position at the nearby Army fort.

 The couple married on a Thursday evening in early June at the home of Jennie’s parents, Horace and Sarah Brown.
 The wedding announcement in the Walla Walla Journal noted that “the groom is clerk to Major D. R. Larned, paymaster, U.S.A., and is one of the finest and most promising young men in existence.”
 Mr. and Mrs. Shircliff began housekeeping two days later in a house at the corner of Birch and Seventh Streets.
 Shocking for the time, just 10 weeks later a baby girl was born and christened Lulu Mildred Shircliff.